korakinos/mpv-srt-tools/README.md

 **Private fork** of mpv-video-splice with the added functionality to write timecodes to an SRT-compatible subtitle file in chronological order.
-The keybinding to write the SRT file is Alt + W.
+The key binding to write the SRT file is Alt + W.

 **No maintenance.**